nikkNizz/Drawish/README.md

 In the panel that appears above the drawing area you can choose attributes.
 Do not use transparent color to draw (only fill).
 You can use a semi-transparent pen by selecting the switch in the pen toolbar.
 Use white color to erase.
-You can draw with a round, square, digital marker, or stylus tip.
+You can draw with a round, square, digital marker, stylus nib, pencil.
-You can draw with a random color pen.
+You can also use random color pen, smudge pen, pencil.
 You can use the **"fusion"** pen to draw with a color obtained by merging the pixels crossed by the pen.
 You can draw automatically numbered labels by selecting 'labels' in the pen selection box.
 Select this option again to reset the numbering.
 [video](https://drive.google.com/file/d/1ZpOwFBm1zrZtOn0XU82PXeg-KcJ0XKKN/view?usp=sharing)